franzbu/EnhancedSpaces.spoon/README.md

 Mellon is a Hammerspoon-based tool for managing windows and spaces.
 Due to limitations of Apple's 'Spaces', Mellon incorporates a mended and extended implementation; from now on they are referred to as MSpaces.

-MSpaces are fast and powerful: fast in the sense that switching between them is instantaneous, and powerful in the sense that the implementation of additional features such as 'sticky windows'.
-'Sticky window' denotes a window that is present on as many MSpaces as you like.
-All 'sticky windows' are full-featured references, meaning they can have different sizes and positions on different MSpaces.
+MSpaces are fast and powerful: fast in the sense that switching between them is instantaneous and moving windows between MSpaces is a matter of pressing a keyboard shortcut or a flick with your pointing device, and powerful in the sense that additional features such as 'sticky windows' have been implemented.
+'Sticky window' denotes a window that is present on more than one MSpace, actually on as many MSpaces as you like.
+'Sticky windows' are full-featured references, meaning they can have different sizes and positions on different MSpaces.
+More about this feature later.

-Mellon has been developed with the goal of saving time when working, and that starts with organizing windows and MSpaces.
-Therefore, windows and MSpaces can be handled using keyboard shortcuts.
-However, at times it can be a sensible approach to also use your pointer device, and that is why many of the tasks can be aided by your mouse or trackpad.
+Mellon has been developed with the goal of saving time, which is why organizing windows and MSpaces has been optimized to be the least time consuming and the most intuitive possible.
+Windows and MSpaces can be handled using your keyboard only; however, at times it can be simpler and/or faster if your keyboard and pointer device team up.
+It will therefore also be possible to do exactly that.

-Mellon is easiest explained on the go.
-Therefore, simply go ahead with its installation.
+Mellon is easiest explained on the go, so simply get started with its installation.

 ## Installation

-Mellon has been built on top of Hammerspoon and consequently requires [Hammerspoon](https://www.hammerspoon.org/) to be installed and running.
+Mellon requires [Hammerspoon](https://www.hammerspoon.org/) to be installed and running.

 To install Mellon, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'Mellon.spoon'.